Pirates of the Caribbean: on Stranger Tides, 2011

 After the trial, Jack and Gibbs find themselves transported to ‘St James’ Palace’, which is the courtyard of Hampton Court Palace, East Molesey in Surrey.
 Originally built in 1514 for Cardinal Wolsey, the palace became a royal residence when it was taken over and expanded by King Henry VIII.

-Oddly, Hampton Court is rarely seen on screen, though it did appear in Terrence Malick’s The New World.
+Oddly, Hampton Court is rarely seen on screen, though it did appear in Terrence Malick’s The New World, and its formal gardens stand in for those of ‘Buckingham Palace’ at the end of Stephen Hawking biopic The Theory Of Everything.
 For its most famous screen ‘appearance’ in the Oscar-winning A Man For All Seasons, a set was used.

 We’re soon back in the Royal Naval College as Jack is dragged into the entrance to the extravagant Painted Hall, which you can see in films such as The Madness Of King George and Lara Croft: Tomb Raider.